History of Colorado Rockies in Timeline

 1992: Ownership Change

-In 1992, Michael Monus and John Antonucci dropped out of the ownership group due to scandal, and Jerry McMorris stepped in to save the franchise.
+In 1992, Michael I. Monus and John Antonucci were forced to drop out of the Rockies' ownership group due to an accounting scandal, and Jerry McMorris stepped in to save the franchise.

-In 1993, the Colorado Rockies were established as an expansion team and began their inaugural season, playing their home games at Mile High Stadium.
+In 1993, the Colorado Rockies began as an expansion team and played their home games at Mile High Stadium.

 1995: Playoff Elimination

-In 1995, the Colorado Rockies were eliminated in the first round of the MLB playoffs.
+In 1995, the Rockies reached the Major League Baseball postseason as the National League wild card team but were eliminated in the first round of the playoffs.

 1997: AT&T SportsNet Rocky Mountain Begins Televising Games

-From 1997, most regular season games were produced and televised by AT&T SportsNet Rocky Mountain.
+From 1997 to 2023, most Colorado Rockies regular season games were produced and televised by AT&T SportsNet Rocky Mountain.

 1997: Jackie Robinson's Number Retired Throughout Baseball